 Sports Team & Entertainment Venue Consulting Services

-In addition to drafting, negotiating and reviewing vendor, platform and other services agreement and providing legal advice regarding stadiums, arenas, and other entertainment venues, like casinos and amusement parks, we provide consulting advice on best practices for technology, intellectual property, privacy and other business process issues.
+The firm provides consulting advice on best practices for technology, intellectual property, privacy, and other business process issues, in addition to drafting, negotiating and reviewing vendor, platform and other services agreement and providing legal advice regarding stadiums, arenas, and other entertainment venues, like casinos and amusement parks.

 Venues pose unique technology and legal issues.
-These entities generally operate outside of normal business hour and increasing rely on tech for mission critical, as well as important business functions, like ticketing, merchandising, social media, wayfinding and food and beverage services.
+These entities generally operate outside of normal business hours and increasingly rely on tech for mission-critical, as well as important business functions, like ticketing, merchandising, social media, wayfinding and food and beverage services.
 And as critical functions are outsourced, support level agreements need to reflect expanded operating hours and the risks of increased functionality.
 Tech may appear simple on the front end, but robust functionality requires complex interoperability on the backend.

 We’ve worked with a three-time World Champion NBA team for a number of years, assisting their legal and technology people with technical, business and legal solutions related to systems architecture and the integration of new programs, applications, and content, and helped solve the puzzle of smooth tech integration and functioning.
 We also cleared and integrated intellectual property rights so the team didn’t have involuntary partners, minimizing technical and legal risk, and ensuring freedom for their future business decisions, through careful evaluation of potential legal and business restrictions.

 Through intellectual property and technology audits (often using relationships with longstanding technology partners), we provide objective, holistic advice, identifying legal, structural and other issues, and provide appropriate solutions.
 For example, if a client is developing an application for stadium use and doesn’t plan to license it to third parties, it may make sense to use open source or vendor software.
 Conversely, if the intended goal is downstream licensing, work for hire may be a better approach.